 ‘Together we grow’

 Our vision is to create a school community where the uniqueness of every child is valued.
-We strive to instill in the children a lifelong love of learning and ambition for their future so they are proud of their achievements.
+We strive to instil in the children a lifelong love of learning and ambition for their future where they are proud of their achievements.

 Stower Provost Strategic Goals 2018 – 2023

 - A curriculum that engages, excites and encourages a love of learning; ensuring all children have the provision they need to be successful

 - A safe, nurturing environment that allows pupils and staff to develop and work in a supportive and collaborative environment

 - Every child’s Stower Provost journey will provide a platform to build self-esteem, independence, confidence and the skills to succeed in life

 - Robust leadership throughout the school

 - Strong effective governance – a reflective governing body that provides support and challenge to drive improvement

 - Strong engagement between school, parents and the wider community – growing talent, heightening cost effectiveness and optimising educational outcomes for all